CossackPyra/XtremePush_Android/readme.md

 ## About
-This document should provide all the info you need to integrate your Android app with the XtremePush plaform and send your first push via the platform.
+This document should provide all the info you need to integrate your Android app with the XtremePush platform and send your first push via the platform.

 ## Integrating